Niraparaadhi: Release and reception

 The film faced censorship issues with the Central Board of Film Certification prior to its release.
-It was scheduled to release on 27 July 1984, but was delayed to 15 August due to these issues.
+It was eventually cleared with an A (adults only) certificate after around 40 cuts.
+The film, which was scheduled to release on 27 July 1984, was delayed to 15 August.
 Jayamanmadhan of Kalki said that, after watching the film, one might start seeing all men in Chennai as pimps.